albertogeniola/MerossIot/_sources/quick-start.rst.txt

 Reading sensors
 ----------------

 Meross devices might be equipped with sensors.
-Some devices (like temperature and humidity sensor) are in fact exclusively readable, configuring themselves as proper sensor devices.
+Some devices (like temperature and humidity sensor) are readonly, configuring themselves as proper sensor devices.
 Others, as the MSS310, the Thermostat valve or the garage openers are instead actuators that offer some data reading capabilities.
 For this reason, there is no "general" sensor mixin class; on the contrary, you should rely on the capabilities offered by other mixins.